yousufk1729/slurpGPT/README.md

 There is also potential for hyperparameter optimization using some third-party libraries or just manual testing.

 The tokenizer can also be improved beyond character-level.
 I think my transformer implementation is decent.

+## Attempted Next Steps
+I tried using GELU to copy OpenAI (seems like GELU is falling out of favour compared to SwiGLU though...).
+I found that ReLU, which was used in *Attention Is All You Need*, was actually giving better results.

 ## References
 - Andrej Karpathy’s GPT implementation: https://github.com/karpathy/ng-video-lecture/blob/master/gpt.py